 Gym flooring is the foundation of a commercial/home gym and is essential for a quality exercise regimen.
 If you are serious about your gym, you need durable and long-lasting gym flooring for placing your treadmill and providing an area for rigorous workouts.

-If this is a new home where you are yet to think about interior design, there should be no problem in getting the flooring requirements correct on the first go.
+Are you ready to convert one of your rooms into a home gym and looking forward to doing it right?
+If this is a new home where you are yet to think about interior design, there should be no problem getting the flooring installed correctly on the first go.

 Benefits and Drawbacks of Putting Home Gym Directly on the Carpet

-Carpets are predominantly seen in most US households being one of the most-used flooring options not only in the bedrooms or study rooms but even in the home gym space.
+Carpets are predominantly seen in most US households as one of the most-used flooring options in the bedrooms or study rooms and the home gym space.

-Surprisingly, carpets occupy a prominent place in commercial gym spaces, too, making them a versatile choice.
+Surprisingly, carpets occupy a prominent place in commercial gym spaces, making them a versatile choice.